 Subject to the provision herein applied, each League and Region shall have power to draw up rules not inconsistent with these Rules and provide for the management of its own domestic affairs.
-In the event of conflict between AFL Victoria Country Regulations and rules, and all amendments to its rules, AFL Victoria Country Regulations take precedence and Region regulations will take precedence where conflicted with League rules.
+In the event of conflict between AFL Victoria Country Rules , and all amendments to its rules, AFL Victoria Country Rules take precedence and Region regulations will take precedence where conflicted with League rules.